Discriminative-Generative Target Speaker Extraction with Decoder-Only Language Models

-The parameter sizes of SpEx+ and USEF-TFGridNet-L are approximately 11~M and 16~M, respectively, whereas LauraTSE contains approximately 77~M parameters.
-In this experiment, LauraTSE is trained using three progressively larger training datasets: (1) \textit{Libri2Mix-212h}, derived from the Libri2Mix-clean subset and consisting of approximately 212 hours of clean mixed speech; (2) \textit{LibriSpeech-460h-dm}, constructed from the LibriSpeech-460h subset using a dynamic mixing strategy; and (3) \textit{LibriSpeech-960h-dm}, generated from the full 960-hour LibriSpeech dataset, also using dynamic mixing.

-The experimental results are presented in Fig.~\ref{fig:data_scale}.
-As shown, when the training data are expanded from Libri2Mix to LibriSpeech, the performance of the discriminative model USEF-TSE~\cite{11012711} remains relatively stable, indicating limited sensitivity to training data scale.
-In contrast, both SpEx+~\cite{ge2020spex+} and LauraTSE exhibit pronounced performance improvements as the amount of training data increases.
-In particular, LauraTSE achieves an absolute reduction of 8.2\% in dWER, which is notably larger than the 6.1\% improvement observed for SpEx+~\cite{ge2020spex+}.
-These results indicate that LauraTSE benefits more substantially from large-scale training data, highlighting its superior scalability and data efficiency.
-This observation further suggests that auto-regressive generative models can better exploit increased data diversity when sufficient training data are available.

-Notably, when the training data are increased from 460 to 960 hours, LauraTSE's performance gains become relatively marginal.
-This phenomenon may be attributed to two factors.
-First, data quality may play an important role: the LibriSpeech-960h corpus contains a large proportion of utterances from the \textit{train-other-500} subset, which involves more challenging acoustic conditions and higher noise levels, potentially offsetting the benefits of increased data quantity.
-Second, model capacity may constitute a limiting factor, as the current scale of LauraTSE may be insufficient to leverage the additional information provided by substantially larger datasets fully.

-Moreover, even with increased training data, LauraTSE does not consistently outperform USEF-TSE~\cite{11012711} on semantic consistency metrics.
-This observation raises an important open question: can generative models comprehensively surpass well-established discriminative approaches in terms of semantic consistency for the target speaker extraction task?
-Addressing this question represents a promising direction for future research.
+SpEx+ and USEF-TSE contain about 11M and 16M parameters, respectively, whereas LauraTSE contains about 77M parameters.
+We train LauraTSE on three datasets with increasing scale: Libri2Mix-212h, LibriSpeech-460h-dm, and LibriSpeech-960h-dm.

+As shown in Fig.~\ref{fig:data_scale}, LauraTSE benefits substantially from increased training data.
+In particular, the dWER decreases from 24.1\% to 15.9\% and then to 15.1\% as the training data expand from Libri2Mix-212h to LibriSpeech-460h-dm and LibriSpeech-960h-dm, respectively.
+This trend is more pronounced than that of SpEx+, whereas USEF-TSE remains comparatively stable across different training scales.
+These results suggest that LauraTSE can exploit additional training data more effectively, likely because the generative model benefits from richer data diversity during distribution learning.

+At the same time, the gain from 460 h to 960 h becomes relatively limited.
+This may be due to the increased difficulty of the train-other-500 portion of LibriSpeech-960h, as well as the finite modeling capacity of the current LauraTSE configuration.
+More importantly, although LauraTSE scales favorably with data, it does not consistently surpass strong discriminative baselines in semantic fidelity.
+This observation highlights that data scaling alone is not sufficient to resolve the reliability challenges of purely generative TSE.